Darialyphia/clash-of-destiny/docs/DESIGN_DOCMENT.md

 ### Destiny

 Destiny is a resource that is used to play cards from the Destiny Deck.
-Unlike mana, Destiny accumulates between turns, and is gained at the rate of 1 destiny per turn.
+Unlike mana, Players do not gain Destiny automatically at the start of their turn.
+Instead, they may chose to use their *Resource Acrtion* to gain Destiny.
+Some card effects may add or remove a player's Destiny.

 ### Elements